TeamLucille/AstroDocs-Client/README.md

 Overview:
 ----------
-Build an app for your client, Xobpord, that allows users to upload files into a virtual file system.
+Build an app that allows users to upload files into a virtual file system.
 Ordinary users can only read/download a file where as Owners can do anything to the files they own.
 In addition to keeping track of the file structure, this app should associate meta-data with each file, including things like:

     - Date created/uploaded
     - Date modified
     - Owner (user who uploaded the file)
     - Tags

-USER STORIES:
+USER STORIES: OWNER
 --------------
-- As a visitor to AstroDocs I need to know how to sign up so that I can become an Owner and sign in (using email, password, and password confirmation)
+- As Visitor to AstroDocs I need to know how to sign up so that I can become an Owner and sign in (using email, password, and password confirmation)

-- As an owner I need to be able to log in with email and password so that only I will have the ability to create, update, and delete files.
+- As an Owner I need to be able to log in with email and password so that only I will have the ability to create, update, and delete files.

-- As an owner I need to be able to change my my password so that I can pick a new one if I would like.
+- As an Owner I need to be able to change my my password so that I can pick a new one if I would like.

-- As an owner I need to be able to get feedback from the website after after each action's success or failure.
+- As an Owner I need to be able to get feedback from the website after after each action's success or failure.

-- As an owner I need all forms to clear after submitting (either success or failure) so that I can resubmit forms as needed.
+- As an Owner I need all forms to clear after submitting (either success or failure) so that I can resubmit forms as needed.

 - As a signed-in Owner I need to know what my options are so that I can work with my files.
 Create files, Update files must be able to view my files single / many